queryluke/masseffect-5e-data/data/powers/target-painting.md

 - name: Lasting Scan
   description: Becomes a concentration spell with a duration of 1 minute.
 ---
-Scan an 8m cube within range.
+Scan an <me-distance length="20" adj/> cube within range.
 Until the end of your next turn, any creature in the area when the spell is cast is highlighted on all friendly creatures HUDs if it fails a Dexterity saving throw.

 Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected